osankur/pono/README-rt.md

 Currently, this is supported within the engines BMC, IND, and the new engine IC3IARTC which is an adaptation of IC3IA.

+Note that recent versions of Mathsat are not currently compatible with Pono.
+Please use version 5.6.4

 ## Timed Automata
 Timed automata are encoded in the [VMT](https://vmt-lib.fbk.eu/) format.
 In addition to a regular VMT file, the input file specifies clocks (any variable for which the attribute `:nextclock` is used is a clock),